Ebury/chameleon/CONTRIBUTING.md

 When a PR passes all the **Style guide** and is before is merged to the `master` branch, a new version of Chameleon can be released following the next steps

-* You must bump the version of chameleon, it can be done with this script `npm version patch`
+* You must bump the version of chameleon, it can be done with this script `npm version [patch|minor|major]`.
-* Then you should publish the code with the new version in **npm**, use this script to do it `npm publish`, if you are not able to publish because you don't have permission ask one of the [CODEOWNERS](CODEOWNERS)
+* You should publish the code with the new version in **npm**, use this script to do it `npm publish`, if you are not able to publish because you don't have permission ask one of the [CODEOWNERS](CODEOWNERS).
+* `npm version` creates a commit with updated `package.json` that you need to push to your branch.
+Do not push the created tag because the merge squashes the commits and the created tag will be pointing at squashed ones.
+Delete the tag before push using `git tag -d v$(npm view . version)` and recreate it later in `master` after the changes get merged.
+* Merge the branch to `master` and tag the latest commit there with the same version as in `package.json` you just merged.
+Use the script `git tag v$(npm view . version)`.
-* Last step you need to push the changes to your branch with the follow tags option, script `git push --follow-tags`
+* Push the tag to the repo using command `git push origin v$(npm view . version)`.
+* Optional: Create a [github release](https://github.com/Ebury/chameleon/tags) from the tag.
+Write a few notes about the release and breaking changes.

 ## Reporting a problem or requesting a change